gregemel/world/README.md

 Building a 3D Game with LibGDX by Sebastián Di Giuseppe; Elmar van Rijnswou; Andreas Krühlmann

-Monster, scene models, textures came from the book's repository and may be copyrighted.
+Creature, scene models, textures came from the book's repository and may be copyrighted.
 * https://github.com/DeeepGames/SpaceGladiators
 *
 * more models and textures at: https://opengameart.org/